For the Russian-American poet, it is hard to imagine the poetical and political as neatly separable.

 The nineteenth century dislike of Romanticism is the rage of Caliban not seeing his own face in a glass.

-Still the poetical and political is a controversial topic.
+However, throughout my undergraduate years and beyond, I understood that many poets are weary of didactic poetry, of poetry with political agenda.
 Many poets like W.H.
 Auden, Basil Bunting, and David Lehman have emphasized that poetry is not about political truth-telling, but a play of language, employing craft in service of the most advanced form of language.
-For this group, craft is central and the political interest is bias that dilutes a pure aesthetic experience.
-Poetry understood in political terms, or political ideas emerging in a work is seen as dangerous.
+For this group, craft is central and the political interest is bias that dilutes an impersonal artistic world.
+Poetry understood in political terms, or political ideas emerging in a work, could be seen as didactic.
 The fact that art could risk being flattened by politics was something I agreed with, but I also thought art has important political implications.
-Some poets like Neruda, Rich, Baraka, Lorde offered a different view.
+I was convinced there was a way to do it right.
+I was not alone.
+Some poets like Neruda, Rich, Baraka, Lorde offered a different view to the "apolitical poets."
 They suggested apolitical poetry, or poetry blind to political horror is privileged, revealing the poet's luxury of formal play for formal sake.

 "I speak here of poetry as the revelation or distillation of experience, not the sterile word play that, too often, the white fathers distorted the word poetry to mean...
 For women, then, poetry is not a luxury."
 (Audre Lorde, "Poetry is Not a Luxury")

-For them, poets must be responsible to both form and lived experience, craft and the world.
-Even Brodsky once suggested that aesthetics is the mother of ethics because there are limits in the natural world.
+For poets like Lorde, poets must be responsible to both form and lived experience, craft and the world.
+Even if Brodsky resisted the political poet label, he was convinced ethics and aesthetics are connected, saying aesthetics is the mother of ethics because there are limits in the natural world.
 For example, the color wheel, one of the artist's central tools, has limits.
 The idea that poetry has a responsibility to the ways of the world, to truth, is currently understood as "poetry of witness."
-You can find aspiring to "poetry of witness" in Carolyn Forche's anthology Against Forgetting as well as journals like Cortland Review, Witness, Muzzle, rock & sling, Matador Review, and Winter Tangerine.
+You can find "poetry of witness" in Carolyn Forche's anthology Against Forgetting as well as journals like Cortland Review, Witness, Muzzle, rock & sling, Matador Review, and Winter Tangerine.
 For poets of witness, technical maturity and ethical maturity, the political and personal, are not mutually exclusive.
 Here, Brodsky's poem "Bosnia Tune" finds consonance between form and the the suffering of the world, the aesthetic and truth:

 As you pour yourself a scotch,